Definition of MariaDB IF Statement

 Conclusion

-We hope from this article you have understood the MariaDB IF statement.
-From this article we have learned the basic syntax of MariaDB IF statement and we also see different examples of MariaDB IF statement.
-From this article we learned how and when we use MariaDB IF statements.
+We hope from this article, you have understood the MariaDB IF statement.
+From this article, we have learned the basic syntax of the MariaDB IF statement, and we also see different examples of the MariaDB IF statement.
+This article taught us how and when to use MariaDB IF statements.

 Recommended Articles